 Choosing A Name For Your Massachusetts LLC

-Before settling on a name, it is important to check its availability and avoid trademark infringement.
+It is also important to check its availability and avoid trademark infringement.
 To check if your desired name is available, you can search the Massachusetts Secretary of State’s online database of business entities.

 Additionally, you should conduct a thorough internet search and check for any existing trademarks or domain names that may conflict with your chosen name.
 It is also recommended to consult with an attorney to ensure that your chosen name does not infringe on any existing trademarks or violate any other legal requirements.